On torsion in finitely presented groups: Complexity of

-Elementary group theory shows that $\torord(G)$ is factor-complete for every group $G$.
-Fortunately, we are able to give an analysis of precisely which factor-complete sets can appear as $\torord(G)$ for $G$ finitely presented.
-We first presented the following theorem and subsequent proof in \cite{MO Chiodo}.
+We give a set-theoretic description of precisely which factor-complete sets can appear as $\torord(G)$ for $G$ finitely (or recursively) presented.
+We presented an earlier proof of the following result in \cite{MO Chiodo}; what follows is a clearer proof pointed out to us by the anonymous referee.